mathurtx/hinge-ranking/README.md

 - What are some of the most important features, and why did you choose the model you did?
 Used Logistic Regression as the baseline model.
 It is the most simple & elegant first model that gives good performance.
 Performed grid search cross-validation with L1 & L2 penalty.
 Also, we used PCA and SVD for finding the features that provide the maximum variance in a particular dimension.
+- Logistic Regression - Using 29 features gave the best results as shown in the logistic regression grid search
+- XgBoost: Logistic Regression -
 - Why did you choose the evaluation metrics that you did?
 For our use case, which should be considered most heavily in making business decisions?
 Used F1 weighted for scoring since there is an imbalance in the dataset.
-Can use F1 weighted or Precision Recall curve to evaluate the performance.
+Can use F1 weighted or AUC of Precision Recall curve to evaluate the performance.
+The problem can be stated as a ranking problem if the users are served N recommendations.
+MAP or NDCG can be effective measure to measure ranking.
 - Given this same dataset and more time, what additional ideas would you try out?
 Matrix Factoring to find latent vectors for different players and subjects.
 Use the latent vectors in addition to the features and feed it into Feedforward Neural Network.
 - Make a recommendation for next steps -- what other data sources or features would you want to develop, and how would you evaluate progress of the improved algorithm?